clbess/robot_control/README.md

 * __On the PC terminal :__
 roslaunch robot_control teleop_burger.launch (or teleop_waffle.launch)
-If you have an error at this step, you have to write : sudo chmod 777 -R robot_control/script

 ## If you just want to search for an object with the Turtlebot waffle :